Yab-Dev/When-the-World-Ends/README.md

 Click on the title of a window to move it, click on a black dot to open the continent menu, and click on an orange dot to open the battle menu.

 ## My Role
-Gameplay and systems programmer, game balance, partial game design
+Developed as a two-person team.
+My responsibilities were as the gameplay and systems programmer, game balance, and partial game design

 ## My contributions
 - Data driven unit, event, and stratagems using ScriptableObjects